yuninxia/HPCToolkit/doc/src/users/known-issues.md

 ## hpcrun may associate several profiles and traces with rank 0, thread 0

 Description:
-: On Cray systems, we have observed that `hpcrun` associates several profiles and traces with rank 0, thread 0.
+: On HPE systems, we have observed that `hpcrun` associates several profiles and traces with rank 0, thread 0.
 This results from the fact that a PMI daemon gets forked from the application in a constructor and there is no exec.
 Initially, each process gets tagged with rank 0, thread 0 until the real rank and thread is determined later in the execution.
 That determination never happens for the PMI daemon.

 Workaround:
 : In our experience, the hpcrun files in the measurement for the daemon tagged with rank 0 thread 0 are very small.
 In experiments we ran, they were about 2K.
 You can remove these profiles and their matching trace files before processing a measurement database with `hpcprof`.
 The correspondence between a profile and trace can be determined because they only differ in their suffix (hpcrun or hpctrace).